Uproar as Poonam Pandey’s ‘death’ from cancer revealed as publicity stunt

 “The sheer lack of awareness surrounding this issue was the mere reason that compelled me to take this unconventional step.”

-Pandey cited a recent Union Budget drawing awareness to the lack of uptake for cervical cancer screenings but claimed she could “say with certainty that only a small fraction would’ve registered it”.
+Pandey cited an Indian government pledge in this week’s Budget to improve uptake for cervical cancer screenings and HPV vaccinations, but claimed she could “say with certainty that only a small fraction would’ve registered it”.

 At the time of writing, the statement announcing Pandey’s death was still posted to her Instagram page.